Algorithmic market making in dealer markets with hedging and market impact: The model

-The presence of both point processes and absolutely continuous processes in the model requires the use of the theory of discontinuous viscosity solutions to address the control problem.
-However, the above problem belongs to the family of state-constrained control problems for which the use of (a priori) discontinuous viscosity solutions makes the mathematical analysis very complicated, in particular when it comes to proving a comparison principle for the associated Hamilton-Jacobi equation.
-To simplify the mathematical analysis, we do not consider the above problem but a relaxed version of it.\\
+The presence of both point processes and absolutely continuous processes in the model requires the use of the theory of discontinuous viscosity solutions to address the control problem with partial differential equation tools.
+However, the above problem belongs to the family of state-constrained control problems for which the use of (a priori) discontinuous viscosity solutions makes the mathematical analysis unduly complicated, in particular when it comes to proving a comparison principle for the associated Hamilton-Jacobi equation.
+For that reason, we replace the state constraint by a penalty paid when buying (resp. selling) while already very long (resp. short) and close to the risk limit.\\